Ayodele-Akinpelumi/App_deployment/README.md

 10. Results
 Final Performance:

-The model achieves an accuracy of X% on the validation set and Y% on the test set (replace with actual values).
+The model achieves an accuracy of 96.87% on the validation set and 96.67% on the test set.
 Overfitting Status:
-If the model’s performance on the training data is significantly higher than on the validation or test set, it indicates overfitting.
-Conversely, if training and validation metrics are close, it suggests the model has generalized well.
+If the model’s performance on the training data is significantly higher than on the validation or test set, it indicates overfitting. the training and validation metrics are close, which suggests the model has generalized well.
-Confusion Matrix (if included):

-A confusion matrix can be visualized to show the distribution of true vs. predicted labels, highlighting which classes the model predicts accurately and where it struggles.
 11. Visualization of Training History
 Accuracy and Loss Curves:
 Plots of accuracy and loss over epochs for both training and validation data, helping visualize learning patterns.